alt-code/CrowdVoice/notes/LDA.md

 ### Using LightLDA

 "With 4 machines, LightLDA can finish the training on the Wiki dataset in half an hour" http://www.dmtk.io/lightlda.html

+### Corley
+"fwiw, if you see anyone evaluating LDA without doing multiple samples to get a mean value, reject lol"